nicm42/100-days-of-code-v2/log4.md

 **Day 5: 28th July 2021**
 I got loads done today.
 I was planning to do the Cypress testing, which I did, and it was a bit of a pain before I worked out what was going on.
 But not too much to do because there's not much going on and I already thought about what to test when doing the Jest testing.
 I then dealt with the deploying parts.
 For the server I just had to add a couple of lines so it would load the React app from there.
 The most useful instruction I found is about copying everything into a new folder so I could have both a GitHub git, and a Heroku git.
 It then took me a while to relate the instructions to my app to get it on Heroku, but it worked in the end!
 And I had time to update my Portfolio with it.

+**Day 6: 29th July 2021**
+I had a quiet day today, catching up on the Weekly Web Dev challenges and then doing a few CSS Battles.